Housing and Dining

 Some juniors and seniors cook their own meals in dormitory kitchens, dine in the residential colleges, join a cooperative or make other arrangements.
 Students also may dine at the Frist Campus Center or Princeton’s Center for Jewish Life, which houses the University’s kosher dining facility.
 Students also have halal and kosher options in the residential colleges.

-For many juniors and seniors, Princeton’s 11 historic coed eating clubs offer a hub for dining and social life.
+For many juniors and seniors, the 11 historic coed eating clubs offer a hub for dining and social life.
 Financial aid awards for upperclassmen increase to assist in covering eating club meal costs.
 The clubs, governed by student officers under the auspices of independent alumni boards, offer daily meals and a variety of social, athletic and other events.
-Seven clubs have a selective membership selection process and four operate on a sign-in basis.
+Six clubs have a selective membership selection process, and five operate on a sign-in basis.
 The smaller numbers of students per club create a family-like atmosphere.

 Housing for Enrolled Graduate Students

-Approximately 70 percent of enrolled graduate students within their regular program length live in University housing, taking advantage of dormitory and apartment options.
+Approximately 70 percent of regularly enrolled graduate students live in University housing.
 Dormitories include historic and modern rooms in the Graduate College and rooms in converted homes, known as annexes.
 Another dormitory living option for graduate students is to apply to be a resident graduate student in one of the undergraduate residential colleges.
-For students choosing apartment communities, there is a range of unit sizes in both high-rise and garden configurations.
+For students choosing apartment communities at Lakeside Apartments and other locations, there is a range of unit sizes in both high-rise and garden configurations.
 University residential life offers academic, athletic, social, cultural, personal-development and community-service opportunities to graduate students and their families.